A birthday seems a particularly good time to be aware of the many blessings in your life.

 Mother Nature didn't want to be left out of the party so she continued to deliver a great bounty of grapes, peaches, pears and more - plus two super-sized Granny Smith apples!
 The pullets have all begun to lay hen-sized eggs so we're getting 12 - 16 eggs a day now - omelettes anyone?

 I am horribly spoiled..........but I guess I could get used to it.

 Now that I'm getting a bit longer in the tooth I can see many things over a longer perspective of time and truly it seems life is all about seasons.
 I've endured the bitterness and despair of many winters but even then I came to learn of that "invincible summer" that Albert Camus spoke.
 "In the depth of winter I discovered that within me there lay an invincible summer".
-No matter how brutal and hard the winter tiny seeds, plants and trees still make it through.
+No matter how brutal and hard the winter is - still - tiny seeds, plants and trees make it through.
 The landscape of our lives changes just as theirs does.
 It is good - and a privilege for which I am thankful - to be able to celebrate.